Market Impact: A Systematic Study of the High Frequency Options Market: Data

-Because of the high frequency in the execution of the orders, \textbf{we only consider option metaorders with at least 5 completed transactions}.
+Because of the high frequency in the execution of the orders, \textbf{we only consider options metaorders with at least 5 completed transactions}.
 This underlines the fact that we want keep only metaorders that reasonably act as liquidity takers and could impact significantly the market.
-Indeed, while \textbf{the equity metaorders studied in \cite{said2018} had an average time life of several hours, the option metaorders presented here last a few dozen of seconds on average}.
+Indeed, while \textbf{the equity metaorders studied in \cite{said2018} had an average time life of several hours, the options metaorders presented here last a few tenths of seconds}.